Gentlemanly, gracious U.S. District Judge John Darrah dies at 78

 Darrah was also credited in 2003 with handing a record 20-year prison sentence for receipt and possession of child pornography to former Roman Catholic priest Vincent McCaffrey.

-“Throughout his time on the bench, Judge Darrah demonstrated an incredible sense of fairness and impartiality,” Chief Judge Ruben Castillo said in a statement.
+“Throughout his time on the bench, Judge Darrah demonstrated an incredible sense of fairness and impartiality,” Chief Judge Ruben Castillo said.
 “He valued and embodied the importance of family.”

 Darrah and his wife, Jeanine, have 10 children, Castillo said.